© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carnedd Cerrig kerb cairn is a scheduled monument protected by Cadw under reference MG317.
 View the official record →

-Carnedd Cerrig is a kerb cairn located in Wales and dating to the Prehistoric period.
+Carnedd Cerrig is a kerb cairn located in Wales and designated as a scheduled ancient monument under Cadw reference SAM MG317.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG317.

 Carnedd Cerrig kerb cairn dates from the prehistoric period, and is classified as a kerb cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carnedd Cerrig kerb cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG317.